aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_13_01_strcompare.md

-Because it involves several (sometimes many) powder diffraction generation and comparison steps, VC-PWDF is slower than the usual powder diffraction comparison and it should not be used unless lattice distortions are expected to be important.
+Because it involves several (sometimes many) powder diffraction generation and comparison steps, VC-PWDF is slower than the usual powder diffraction comparison and it should not be used unless lattice distortions are expected to play a role in the comparison.
 A VC-PWDF value of 0.03 or lower indicates considerable similarity and a probable match, although user discretion is recommended.

 To compare two structures using the VC-PWDF method, use the [COMPAREVC](/critic2/manual/comparevc/) keyword: